 GB: A lot of engagement went into this project and, as you said, it’s unique when Indigenous communities are at the head of the table.
 Are there lessons here for the landscape architect profession?

 TR: I only moved to Ontario in 2017.
 I am incredibly lucky that one of my first major projects after moving was making this commemorative public artwork with the Alderville First Nation.
 Part of me coming to Ontario and starting out on my own was that I had done work with First Nations communities, both as a landscape architect on the west coast, and within the Aboriginal Friendship Centre organization.
 I had experiences working with First Nations and Indigenous communities and organizations and I knew the types of conflicts that could arise.
 So, when I came out, I really wanted to work with communities again, but also address some of the barriers I had observed.
 And probably the biggest barrier is the timeline of a project.
 I give the City of Kingston a lot of credit because the timeline for completion was originally late 2018, but they realized that was not a realistic goal.
 They let the community take the lead—ultimately defining how long the engagement process was.
 It turned from a one-year long proposal/selection/construction process to a four-year one, and that was driven by Alderville, who we always looked to for the time and frequency of meetings.
 We were respectful of both their capacity for engaging on a project, as well as events in the community.
 Often, an elder or someone might pass away during a project, and that’s an event that often will stop work in a community while they conduct ceremony and go through personally processing the loss.
-We wanted to ensure we were respectful of events like that, and weren’t trying to push for something to be completed on our timeline, but work with them and keep open communication to realize a project they were really invested in and
+We wanted to ensure we were respectful of events like that, and weren’t trying to push for something to be completed on our timeline, but work with them and keep open communication to realize a project they were really invested in and felt ownership of.

 GB: The theme for this issue is “Home.”
 I know home can be a fraught idea when we’re talking about colonized spaces, so I was wondering how you hope the Spirit Garden creates a sense of home for the Alderville First Nation, as well as general visitors to the park.